abpframework/abp/docs/en/Data-Filtering.md

 }
 ````

 This example implements it only for the `Book` entity.
-If you want to implement for all entities (those implement the `IIsActive` interface), create your own custom MongoDB repository base class and override the `AddGlobalFilters` as shown below:
+If you want to implement for all entities (those implement the `IIsActive` interface), create your own custom MongoDB repository filterer base class and override the `AddGlobalFilters` as shown below:

 ````csharp
 public abstract class MyMongoRepository<TMongoDbContext, TEntity, TKey> : MongoDbRepository<TMongoDbContext, TEntity, TKey>